junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Cas nods.
 "So Crowley and Metatron are like Godzilla and Mothra now this time."

 "Yep, and when you got those two on your ass, best to get out of their way and let them fight."
 Dean claps his hands with fresh new excitement.
 It seems like a good plan now, and as long as he has something to keep his mind busy with, he wouldn't have to think about things like curse or spell or lips or kiss, or Cas.
+Or love.
 Or any free combination of those things in his mind.
 Yep, all good for now.

 <br>